 Although comfortably operable by one person in "sequential" mode, this track plan shines with the addition of a second person to handle the fiddleable staging.
 To enhance

-Note: Although this minor station (tiny commissary and rare external car washing) is designed as a terminus, with the loss of the Freight House the track plan could be modified so that the station serves through traffic [EXAMPLE].
+Note 2: Although this smaller station is designed as a terminus, with the deletion of the Freight House the track plan could be modified so that the station can accommodate through traffic [EXAMPLE].

 Most track plans found in books are designed for HO, and they almost always use